- What is Endodontic Root Canal Treatment?

 - An x-ray of the tooth will be conducted to check for any underlying infection.

-A kid might get anxious on hearing about a root canal.
+A kid might get anxious when hearing about a root canal.
 But if it cannot be avoided, the least that can be done is to prepare a child for the same.
 Here are some tips to prepare your kid for a root canal:

 - Try and not let your anxiety pass on to your kid.